My 2016 Japan travelogue so far:

 We saw more cherry blossom near the management office.
 The citrus tree (a type of lemon) is located near the Old Imperial rest house if I’m not mistaken.
 The bottom photos, well they are gorgeous and unique especially the one on the right.

-While the rest of the gang went to check out the greenhouse (I actually went inside but quickly head back out as I prefer the real nature), I decided to stay back and rest at the flower bed area where there are couple of giant ginkgo trees, all shedding leaves, which made the ground turned yellow!
+While the rest of the gang went to check out the greenhouse (I actually went inside but quickly head back out as I prefer the real nature), I decided to stay back and rest at the flower bed area where there are couple of giant ginkgo trees, all shedding leaves, which made the ground yellow in color!

 We exited at Sendagaya Gate.
 As much as I wanted to stay longer at Shinjuku Gyoen, I knew it was time to leave.
 Good bye to this VERY beautiful park/garden.
 We spent a whopping 4 hours here!!!
 It’s money well spent and totally worth my time.
 I can’t wait to come back here again.